SilkRose/Pony/src/stories/darling-and-date/darling-and-date-meta.md

 [Chapter 3: Dressmaking and Determination](03-dressmaking-and-determination.md):
  - The dress looks good and is finished in 3 parts.
  - Rainbow learns to make pancakes in 2 parts.
- - The timer goes off while Pinkie is making the dress with Fluttershy, on the 2nd pass.
+ - The timer goes off while Pinkie is leaving her room, on the 2nd pass.
- - Rainbow tries to pull it out but it falls on the ground, she feels bad for messing up.
+ - Rainbow tries to pull it out but it falls on the ground when Pinkie runs into her on accident.
  - Pinkie is sad about to cake, but has a heart to heart with Rainbow that makes her have a change of heart about the date. (spending time with Rarity instead of making everything perfect.)
  - Pinkie tells Rainbow how to make homemade pancakes while she makes a new cake.
  - They put it in the oven and rainbow and Pinkie go help Fluttershy finish the dress.